radancyco/radancyco.github.io/_posts/2016-10-18-how-to-host-an-infographic-text-only.md

 ## Infographic Hosting 101

-An infographic on how to host infographics.
+An inforgraphic on how to host an infographics.

-By Michael "Spell" Spellacy

 ### One Image